brightigiemokha/bliss_fashion_world/README.md

 There were many sites visited during the duration of the project.
 [Google](https://google.com/ "Google home page") was used to produce results of the specific query, and [Stack Overflow](https://stackoverflow.com/ "Stack Overflow home page") proved to be the best source of information for various queries/issues.

-Standouts are [Django documentation](https://docs.djangoproject.com/en/4.2/), [Bootstrap documentation](https://getbootstrap.com/docs/5.3/getting-started/introduction/) and [Django-blog](https://djangocentral.com/building-a-blog-application-with-django/) that helped immensely.
+Standouts are [Django documentation](https://docs.djangoproject.com/en/4.2/), [Bootstrap documentation](https://getbootstrap.com/docs/5.3/getting-started/introduction/) and [Django-blog](https://djangocentral.com/building-a-blog-application-with-django/),[youtube](youtube.com) this helped alot in getting most answers to many of my questions

-A lot of other projects were looked into to help with development, standouts are [ Destiny Franks (Desphixs)](https://www.youtube.com/@desphixs/about), [BError By Night](https://www.youtube.com/watch?v=0VF5twldC2Y&t=3147s).
+A lot of other projects were looked into to help with development, standouts are [ PP5 Buotique Ado ](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+EA101+2021_T1/courseware/eb05f06e62c64ac89823cc956fcd8191/3adff2bf4a78469db72c5330b1afa836/).

-I watched some of the videos from (https://www.youtube.com/@desphixs/about)

 ###  **Acknowledgments**

-This whole project is dedicated to my family who in the most difficult position we faced through out my coding career have remained strong and supportive to me. its has been a long ride and we have faced alot of storms, most bitter part of out life so far but in all we are always gratfuly to our Lord and saviour Jesus Christ for giving us the streight and grace to come out of everything.
-- To my wife, thank you for your support and cheering me on, lifting me back up when it got hard.
-Thank you for taking care of all the housework and food, children and numerous other responsibilities while I was busy with full time job and doing this project on the side.
-Without you this journey would never be possible.
-And when it got hard and complicated, you never gave up on me and this dream of career change.
+This project is dedicated to my wife who have remain strong with me even through the 2 lost of our pregnancy during this 1year of study, it felt like hell but she gave me strenght to continue my project and never stopped pushing me to succeed. thanks for all your support and kind words , for your strenght and resilance you are the best thing that have happened to me.

 - To Shalon my beautiful girl.
 Thank you for being so understanding during the project work.
 Thank you from the bottom of my heart for being who you are, wonderful and delightful souls.
 You make me proud to be your dad.

 - Special mentions to Destiny Franks (Desphixs) thank you so much for been there for me every single step of this project this is all to you . i am gratful for your kindness and understanding. you where the back born to this project success.
 - To Error By Night thanks alot for showing me the light and helping to answer my questions. i am gratfult for the team at discord for all your support.
 - To my most amazing Coach/co-student Tomislav_5P. i am not sure what to say to you for always making yourself available to answer and see me succeed. you have become more of a brother that i have never met . you love and support is truly appreciated. you will always be so special to me for there is no way i will write my coding career success without you on the front page.
-- To student support (Sarah) i got fedup of using this feature but when i was able to get in contact with you , you showed me i have missed alot for not using it. i am gratful for you help and patient.
 - Student support of Code Institute, thank you for granting the project deadline extension, it was much needed and appreciated.
 -
 - Special thanks to Bojan Bakaric (co-student) whose Readme for project (FEDERAL BUREAU OF CONTROL) was used as a template for my readme. thanks alot for your support and advise.